MonaSolutions/MonaServer/doc/serversocket.rst

 ********************************

 To create a TCP client, call *mona:createTCPClient()* method (see *Mona* object description on `Server Application, API <./api.html>`_ page).
-Here is a complete sample to understand its usage:
+Here's a complete sample to understand its usage:

 .. code-block:: lua